nipy/nipype/doc/users/install.rst

 Python_ 2.5 -2.7

+Matplotlib_ 1.0
+  Plotting library

+NetworkX_ 1.0 - 1.4
+  Python package for working with complex networks.

 NumPy_ 1.3 - 1.5

 SciPy_ 0.7 - 0.9
   Numpy and Scipy are high-level, optimized scientific computing libraries.

-NetworkX_ 1.0 - 1.4
-  Python package for working with complex networks.

 `simplejson <http://pypi.python.org/pypi/simplejson/2.0.9>`_
   json is included in Python 2.6, but if you are using Python 2.5 you